 Trains from Rome to NaplesTo get from Roma Termini, Rome's main train station, to Napoli Centrale, Naples' main train station, there are several train options.
 Trains run directly between the two stations so most trains don't require a change at another stop.
 Trains run from early morning (currently 4:52) until late at night (currently 22:13).
 Here are options, starting from the least expensive:

-- Rapido (R) and Regionale - the slowest and least expensive trains take nearly three hours.
-Rapido trains usually have only second class with no seat reservations.
+- Regionale - the slowest and least expensive trains take nearly three hours.
+Some trains have only second class and regionale trains do not have seat reservations.

 - IC and ICplus - Intercity and Intercity Plus trains take just over two hours.
 They have first and second class compartments and seat resrvations can be made (mandatory on ICplus).
 Cost is almost double the cheapest rapido fare but since trains can be crowded, having a seat reservation is a good idea.

 To continue to Sorrento and the Amalfi Peninsula, see How to Get from Rome to Sorrento and the Amalfi Coast.